 - Bring your camera to capture beautiful memories.

-Carlsbad, New Mexico is a great place to stay.
-There are plenty of hotels at good rates.
+Carlsbad, New Mexico, is a great place to stay.
+There are plenty of hotels at reasonable rates.
 The city has lots of restaurants and things to do.
 It is a short drive to Carlsbad Caverns National Park.

 We stayed at Hampton Inn & Suites Carlsbad.
 The room was clean.
 A hot breakfast was provided.
 The staff members were so friendly and helpful.
 They answered our questions about the area and offered suggestions.